Skip to main content

 The Short-Term Effects of Heroin Abuse

 It is important to remember that even short-term use of heroin can create dangerous side effects.
-The severity of these side effects is all dependent on the user’s stature, weight, other drugs that are being taken simultaneously as well as the amount used and the length of time that it has been used.
+The severity of these side effects is all dependant on the user’s stature, weight, other drugs that are being taken simultaneously as well as the amount used and the length of time that it has been used for.

 Although the side effects of short-term heroin use tend to subside, they are still dangerous and pose a dangerous risk to a person’s overall health.